Would you like an early discharge from probation?

 Consult with an experienced, effective criminal defense attorney today to determine whether or not you are eligible to have your probation terminated early.
-If you would like to have an attorney, who has extensive experience in filing and winning motions to terminate probation, promptly contact you, please fill out a Request for Assistance Form or call us directly at (248) 263-6800.
-The criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to win!
+If you would like to have an attorney, who has extensive experience in filing and winning motions to terminate probation, promptly contact you, please call the criminal lawyers with LEWIS & DICKSTEIN, P.L.L.C. are not afraid to win!

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.